lemalcs/DTSXReader/README.md

 **B. Get comments**

-This query work for Integration Services 2012 and later:
+This query works for Integration Services 2012 and later:
 ```sql
 select dtsx_id,dtsx_name,value as comments
 from dtsx_info